 Many people are already spending a large part of their free time on social networks.
 That’s why you should rely on it for your marketing in the long term!
 Because social networks such as Facebook, Instagram or Twitter are ideal for directly addressing your target group – and are also an essential part of any marketing strategy in the digital future.

 The social networks you should use depend on you and your target group: Instagram and YouTube are particularly popular with teenagers and young people.
 On the other hand, you can address the target group from the age of 30 primarily on Facebook, Twitter, and Instagram.
-The following applies to all social networks: Try to get your followers to interact with your company – for example through the so-called stories.
+The following applies to all social networks: Try to get your followers to interact with your mobile app development company – for example through the so-called stories.
 Remember: Only through interaction can you really gain reach – and trust.

 An important note: Always remain authentic and respectful on all social networks.
 Friendly and personal communication on these platforms can create great closeness to potential customers and opens the door for your digital future.
 But at the same time, keep in mind that bad news gets around very quickly on the Internet – and a comment on your part can quickly damage your image.
 Make sure to define guidelines for your employees on how to deal with questions, feedback, and criticism on social platforms.